yogsototh/ymetapost/README.md

 # Generate graph in PNG using metapost

-First you need to install `metapost` and `imagemagick`.
+First you need to install `LaTeX`, `metapost` and `imagemagick`.

-Then this code provide a nice code to draw graphs and automata.
+Then this repo provide a metapost lib to draw automata using LaTeX labels.
-Furthermore the script `gen` generate only PNG optimized for the web.
+Then the script use the solarized color theme and also generate PNG optimized for the web.

 ## Example